-The dirtier your aquarium water, the shorter your activated carbon will last.
+The dirtier your aquarium water, the shorter your AC will last.

 This can also happen when you have corals or microalgae in your aquarium, because they constantly release biochemicals into the water.
-Activated carbon will help you get rid of those biochemicals by absorbing them.
+AC will help you get rid of those biochemicals by absorbing them.

 When this happens, your AC loses its charge.

 You should change your AC every 2 to 4 weeks, depending on the bio load in your aquarium.
 If you have a turtle, for example, you’ll need to change it once a week instead.

 4. How to Change Your AC

 Your AC needs to be placed into a mesh filter bag to be used.

 You should put half a cup of carbon into the bag for every ten gallons of water in your aquarium.

 Sometimes you’ll find it has some carbon dust when you take it out of its container.
 Just to be safe, before putting the AC into your aquarium, you should run it under some running water from a tap.